24th Ohio Infantry Regiment

 The 24th Ohio Infantry Regiment was an infantry regiment in the Union Army during the American Civil War.
-The regiment was known for its daring and professional behavior, often arriving first into the battle and acting as the vanguard in its brigade.
-In its first battle, the 24th Ohio and the 14th Indiana, with around 300 soldiers fit for duty, defended the Cheat Mountain Summit Fort from around 4,500 Rebels in Anderson's Brigade, Rust's Brigade, and Gen. H. R. Jackson's brigade, leading to a disastrous defeat for Confederate General Robert E. Lee.
-The regiment played "The Star-Spangled Banner" during the Battle of Shiloh, and lost almost all of its commissioned officers in the Battle of Stones River.
-The 24th Ohio suffered its only defeat on the battlefield at the Battle of Chickamauga.
+In the Battle of Cheat Mountain, the 24th Ohio and 14th Indiana, with around 300 engaged, defended Cheat Summit Fort—also called Fort Milroy—from around 4,500 Confederates of Anderson, Rust, and Gen. H. R. Jackson's brigades, leading to a shameful defeat for Confederate General Robert E. Lee.
+The regiment played "The Star-Spangled Banner" while marching out of Pittsburg Landing and almost lost all of its commissioned officers in the Battle of Stones River.
+The 24th Ohio is supposed to have suffered its only defeat on the battlefield at the Battle of Chickamauga.

 The Battle Before Cheat Mountain Summit

 In September 1861, General Robert E. Lee ordered the Army of the Northwest to isolate and capture Cheat Summit Fort.
-On September 12, in the cover of a stormy night, Confederates sneak past Union pickets, briefly engaging one party of scouts, killing a Lieutenant, and capturing some men from the 24th Ohio.
-At daylight, a wagon train from the 24th Ohio leaving for Camp Elkwater about eight miles away was ambushed and captured, experiencing no casualties while claiming heavy losses for the Confederates.
+On September 12, in the cover of a stormy night, the Confederates advanced on the fort, overrunning a party of guards and killing a lieutenant.
+At daylight, a wagon train guarded by the 24th Ohio left the summit for Camp Elkwater—about eight miles away—but was ambushed and captured by Rust's brigade.

-60 scouts under Capt.
-John Coons of the 14th Indiana guarded a pass 5 miles northwest of camp when Anderson's Brigade accidentally engaged them.
-Anderson's Brigade didn't commit to the fight, but Col. Kimball, hearing the skirmish in the distance, ordered Capt.
+A fight erupted at the pass 5 miles northwest of camp when Anderson's Brigade was engaged by 60 scouts under Capt.
+John Coons of the 14th Indiana.
+Anderson's Brigade didn't commit to the fight, but Col. Kimball, hearing the gunfire in the distance, ordered Capt.
 Higgins to relieve the scouts.
-The 90 men under Capt.
+90 men under Capt.
 David Higgins discovered the pillaged Union wagon train about half a mile from the camp and found a lone cavalryman leading a wounded horse.
 The man claimed that the scouts had been cut off, and Anderson's men had collected in large force around the entrance of the pass.